Urethral Strictures

 -

-A trend of consistently weak streams with decreasing average flow rates is indicative of stricture development.
+A trend of consistently weak streams or decreasing average flow rates is a clinical indicator that a stricture may be developing.

-*NOTE: symptoms and uroflow tests do not guarantee presence or absence of a stricture.
-A combination of symptoms and test results can raise suspicion, which is then confirmed with a cystoscope (camera to look at the urethra) followed by urethroplasty or dilation/urethrotomy if indicated.
+NOTE: Symptoms and uroflow tests provide important data but do not definitively confirm or rule out a stricture.
+If a combination of symptoms and test results raises suspicion, the diagnosis is confirmed via cystoscopy (using a small camera to examine the urethra), followed by urethroplasty or dilation/urethrotomy if clinically indicated.